 - the website contains a range of third party content including PDF documents that may direct you to a related service, or partner we work with, where we are not responsible for the accessibility of this content

 - We have made our self-help PDFs accessible to people using screen readers and created html web page alternatives to these PDFs.
 We have reviewed our worksheet PDF documents and the cost and time involved with recreating them in an accessible format.
 We believe that doing so would be a disproportionate burden, especially during the Coronavirus pandemic, within the meaning of the accessibility regulations.
 From August 2020 we are creating pdf documents that are compliant from the point of creation.

 Content that is not within the scope of the accessibility regulations

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to the organisation.
 However, we recognise that there are a number of PDFs from this time period that are important to our website users.
-In these cases we will provide html alternatives by Spring 2021.
 From August 2020 we are creating pdf documents that are compliant from the point of creation.